quityQ/bachelor/diary.md

 # 28.04.
 continued a bit with the forest model.
 Didn't run into manny issues, but also couldn't get too much done today timewise

+# 02.05.
+today I want to continue with the forest model.
+I'll look to evaluation methods and then start on the actual analysis/report.
+Then perhaps I can create a tree based model using bagging (as a comparison, and to show have some visualization of what a single tree looks like).

+Then I could continue with the SVM model, but I think it's time to put my findings into proper writing.